kericure wound care clinical evidence

 Improved Wound Healing Outcomes for Large Surface Area Burn Wounds with a Novel Spray on Antimicrobial Wound Dressing

-Authors: Kerriann Greenhalgh, Marc Thompson, and Robert Christy
+Authors: Kerriann Greenhalgh, Marc Thompson, Robert Christy

 Background